“We’re just not getting enough leads,” my clients say.

 Where do your prospective clients look for information related to the problems that your business can solve?
 Wherever that attention is focused, is where your website and content marketing efforts should be directed.

-Again: wherever your prospects’ attention flows is where your website, your content and your advertising should be targeted towards as well.
+Again: wherever your prospects’ attention flows is where your website, your content, and your advertising should be targeted towards as well.
+Your website will generate more leads only if it can solve customers’ problems and answer their questions!

 Always look at the comments section underneath your competitors’ posts.
-This is critical in understanding questions and concerns your prospects have.
+This is critical in understanding the questions and concerns your prospects have.
 Because the truth is, if they’re buying from your competitors, they could also be buying from you.
+Be knowledgeable about your prospective client’s questions.
+It is the key to generate more B2B leads!

 Understand your prospective customer’s mindset and research where online they’re interacting with content related to your business.